OctopusDeploy/blog/blog/2023-11/deprecating-octo-cli/index.md

 The Octo CLI has served us well for many years, but it's almost time to say goodbye.

-We want to continue making a CLI that customers love to use, so we'd be grateful for any feedback or suggestions through any of our channels.
+We want to continue making a CLI that customers love to use, so we'd be grateful for any feedback or suggestions.
+You can leave a comment below, contact us on [Community Slack](https://oc.to/CommunitySlack), or create an issue in [GitHub](https://github.com/OctopusDeploy/cli/issues).

 Happy deployments!